SKGleba/bert/README.md

 # bert
 *"Bert"* is a nickname given to a UART RPC interface client of PSP2's System Controller.
 <br><br>
-The Playstation Vita/TV's System Controller - codenamed *"Ernie"* - is a low-power MCU that handles peripherals such as PMIC, USB controller, physical buttons, touch panels and more.
+The PlayStation Vita/TV's System Controller - codenamed *"Ernie"* - is a low-power MCU that handles peripherals such as PMIC, USB controller, physical buttons, touch panels and more.
 It hosts a RPC server accessible from multiple interfaces, each of which has its own set of available commands.<br>
 One of the interfaces is UART, enabled by a special *"jig"* circuit that sets specific voltage levels on syscon's voltage sense pins/probes.
 This interface exposes around 100 RPC commands ranging from simple peripheral details retrieving to more complex procedures such as flash programming or alternative SoC boot modes.<br>